-- B.1.1 At ISU Events, Olympic Qualifying Events and Open International Competitions, it is the financial responsibility of the organizing Member to provide Anti-Doping equipment, facilities for collection of samples, personnel to conduct the testing, transportation of samples and analyses of the samples at an accredited WADA laboratory in accordance with the ISU Anti-Doping Rules and the ISU Anti-Doping Procedures.
-Members failing to provide such services and equipment may result in a charge of a disciplinary or ethical offense under the ISU Code of Ethics. - B.1.2 All Anti-Doping expenses incurred by the Members organizing an ISU Event or an Olympic Qualifying Event where no ISU financial support is provided, shall be reimbursed by the ISU. - B.1.3 The organizing Member will be responsible for the logistical costs of the Doping Control Officers on site, including accommodation and meals.
+B.1.1 At ISU Events, Olympic Qualifying Events and Open International Competitions, it is - except for ABP Blood In-Competition Testing according to B.4.10 - the financial responsibility of the organizing Member to provide Anti-Doping equipment, facilities for collection of samples, personnel to conduct the testing, transportation of samples and analyses of the samples at an accredited WADA laboratory in accordance with the ISU Anti-Doping Rules and the ISU Anti-Doping Procedures.
+Members failing to provide such services and equipment may result in a charge of a disciplinary or ethical offense under the ISU Code of Ethics.

+B.1.2 All Anti-Doping expenses incurred by the Members organizing an ISU Event or an Olympic Qualifying Event where no ISU financial support is provided, shall be reimbursed by the ISU.

+B.1.3 The organizing Member - except for ABP Blood In-Competition Testing according to B.4.10 - will be responsible for the logistical costs of the Doping Control Officers on site, including accommodation and meals.